vic-ma/howtodismantle.github.io/_posts/2024-08-14-Barcode-Bliss-Part-I-Integrating-ProGlove-Scanners-with-Peakboard.md

   - name: ProGloveTestCenter.pbmx
     url: /assets/2024-08-14/ProGloveTestCenter.pbmx
 ---
-ProGlove creates next-generation barcode scanners that are integrated into a real glove, so the user can scan barcodes without having to pick up and put down a conventional barcode scanner.
-The scanner is always "at hand," and can be used at any time.
-For readers who've seen a ProGlove scanner before, here's what it looks like:
+ProGlove creates next-generation barcode scanners that are integrated into a glove, so the user can scan barcodes without having to pick up and put down a conventional barcode scanner.
+The scanner is always "at hand."
+For readers who've never seen a ProGlove scanner before, here's what it looks like:

 ![image](/assets/2024-08-14/010.png)